dfbarrero/dataCourse/assignments/wall/wall-keras.md

 - Manually choose (i.e. do not use grid or random search) a good learning rate by plotting the loss and accuracy on validation over time.
 - Compare the evolution of loss and accuracy over time of the network trained with "sgd", "adam", "rmsprop", "adagrad" and "adam".
 - Now we will play with some hyperparameters.
 In the following, do not expect an improvement of the model performance.
   * Change the output layer activation function to linear or ReLu.
-How does the performance change?.
+How does the performance change?
   * Train the network with unscaled data and the best hyperparameters you have found.
 What happens?